 The size of the area you have to clear will play a part as will other things such as health factors.

-Here are the 15 must have snow removal tools for keeping your area clean in winter.
+Here are the best snow removal tools for keeping your area clean in winter:

 1. Standard Snow Shovel

 If you’re not afraid of a little work a good old manual snow shovel is always a great problem.
 These come in a variety of sizes and are made from different materials.

 My first snow shovel had a wooden handle and a metal shovel blade, but metal blades aren’t too common these days.

 Most typical shovels are made with reinforced plastic blades and in many cases the handles are no longer made of plastic either.